bbalog87/catfish-genome/Manuscript/Introduction.md

-## Key point and ideas to highlight in the introction
+## Key point and ideas to highlight in the introduction

 * General background on catfishes, in particular air-breathing catfishes
 * Their biological relevance